How to be part of our team

 ASSUME THERE IS A REASON.

-What this means for teachers: When you assume there is a reason, you are meeting your student where he is and addressing his underlying needs with kindness and discretion.
-The ideal teacher assumes their* student is not a blank slate, that his past experiences in education contribute to his understanding and comfort, and that he is trying to be on your team to the extent that he knows how.
+What this means for teachers: When you assume there is a reason, you are meeting your students where they are and addressing their underlying needs with kindness and discretion.
+The ideal teacher assumes the student is not a blank slate, that their* past experiences in education contribute to their understanding and comfort, and that they are trying to be on your team to the extent that they know how.
 Believing that your students, like all people, want to grow and succeed is the first step towards helping them do so.

 What this means for students: The world does not operate on magic, although its workings (including the motivations of others) can appear inscrutable.
 When we assume there is a reason for something, our minds are open to learning, even if clear answers aren’t immediate.
 Not only is this valuable in an academic context, it helps us to create lasting relationships.
 The student who assumes there is a reason values empathy and considers the unknown contexts of others’ choices and emotions.
 This student, curious and compassionate, accepts and remembers that we are all on the same team.

 What this means for parents: Sometimes it is hard to acknowledge that our family members are separate people, each with their own thoughts, wants, likes, and motivations.
 When we assume there is a reason, we allow ourselves the opportunity to consider our family members as complex human beings.
 We resist the temptation to see things in terms of how they affect us and instead empathize with our family members, understanding that we may not always be seeing the whole picture.
 “Assume there is a reason” calls us to trust that just like us, others are making the best choices they can with the information they have.